ktor-doc-jp/ktor-doc-jp/pages/features/index.md

 ---

 A Ktor application typically consists of a series of features.
 You can think of features as functionality that is injected into the request and response pipeline.
-Usually an application would have a series of features such as `DefaultHeaders` which add headers to every outgoing response, `Routing` which allows us to define routes to handle requests, etc.
+Usually, an application would have a series of features such as `DefaultHeaders` which add headers to every outgoing response, `Routing` which allows us to define routes to handle requests, etc.

 **Table of contents:**